ilastik/ilastik.github.io/documentation/objects/objects.md

 ### Object Classification (from prediction image)
 You should choose this workflow if you have pre-computed probability maps.
-The data input applet of this workflow expects you to load the probability mapsin addition to the raw data:
+The data input applet of this workflow expects you to load the probability maps in addition to the raw data:

 <a href="figs/input_prediction_image.png" data-toggle="lightbox"><img src="figs/input_prediction_image.png" class="img-responsive" /></a>